landonb/vim-reST-highdefs/doc/example-highdefs.rst

   - And without the 'v', the string is unadorned and not spell-checked.

     - For example: 1.2.3 4.5.6a 4.5.6-dev 7.8.9-mispelled

+TESTR: *GitObjectIdNoSpell*: ffb02e651ef8dfdf6ba189b76c8a2615e3b35228

+- USAGE: A hexadecimal string between 7 and 40 characters is highlighted.

+  - For example: ffb02e6 but not ffb02e.

 Keyboard Keys
 =============